Media & News

 - Gift to Mines empowers new era in humanitarian engineering and corporate social responsibility

-- Humanitarian engineering focusing on social responsibility
+- Humanitarian Engineering focusing on social responsibility

 - Humanitarian Engineering and society’s greatest challenges